 Considering a Career in HR?
 Start with the Right Training

 Human resources professionals are facing unique times as the world figures out how to continue doing business in light of the pandemic.
 This is a unique and interesting time to join the world of HR.
 If you are considering it as your career, an online degree in human resources could be the right starting point.
-JWU Online offers a BSBA in Human Resource Management as well as master's degree programs in HR which can be fully completed online.
-Earn your BSBA - Human Resource Management or your master’s degree in human resource management from JWU.
+JWU College of Professional Studies offers a BSBA in Human Resource Management as well as master’s degree programs in HR, which can be fully completed online.
+Earn your BSBA – Human Resource Management or your MBA – Human Resource Management from JWU.
 For more information, complete the Request Info form, call 855-JWU-1881, or email [email protected].